-Hi, we are doing a research project with Ms. Remmel in our reading class.
+Hi, we Who? are doing a research project On?with Ms. Remmel in our reading class.
 Thank you for taking the time to do our survey.
 We really appreciate it!
 Please answer truthfully to our survey.

 Do you use pesticides?